jampp/geeks/_src/_posts/2018-01-04-importance-of-serving-ads.markdown

 The retribution is always conditional to the message being delivered within a predefined attribution window.
 These windows are set as a method to incorporate causality in the model.
 It is safe to say that a click that occurred one year prior to a conversion has no relationship to this event.

-For clicks, this window is typically set between seven to thirty days whilst for impressions, it is commonly set to twenty four hours.
-While the industry believes there is a significant causality relationship between seeing an ad and actually going forward and, for example, purchasing a shirt.
-The purchase is seen nearer to a click, where it is assumed that the user's intent is stronger by their interaction with the ad (click), rather than only viewing the ad.
+For clicks, this window is typically set between seven to thirty days, whilst for impressions, it is commonly set to twenty four hours.
+While the industry believes there is a significant causality relationship between seeing an ad and actually going forward and, for example, purchasing a shirt, the purchase is seen nearer to a click.
+Here, it is assumed that the user's intent is stronger by their interaction with the ad (click), rather than only viewing the ad.

 The ad lifecycle for a typical user might look something like this:

 ![ Normalized view of increase/decrease in revenue and CPA]({{site.url}}/assets/images/frequency-capping/attribution_windows.png){: .center-image }

 We can see that there are two possible attribution periods, caused by the different message types.
-These can overlap in time and they do not cancel out one another.
+These can overlap in time and they do not cancel each other.

 The figure above is an example of a scenario where the user has only one conversion in his timeline.
 But conversions can happen a number of times over a given period.
 Users need not convert only once, and every time this happens there are systems checking the attribution of that conversion, to past impressions or clicks.